CodeYourFuture/curriculum/content/js2/blocks/access/index.md

 console.log(profileData.firstName); // logs "Francesco"
 ```

 Objects also allow looking up property values using square brackets, similar to arrays.
-Instead of an index, we use a string of the key of the property inside the square brackets:
+Instead of an index, we use a string of the key inside the square brackets:

 ```js
 const profileData = {